-The villages of Pertisau, Maurach and Achenkirch are closest to the lake.
+The villages of Pertisau, Maurach, and Achenkirch are on the shores of Lake Achen.
 Naturally, they all provide a wide choice of hotels, guesthouses, holiday apartments and restaurants.

 In my opinion, this pretty lakeside village has more of a holiday feel to it than Maurach or Achenkirch.
 People have been coming here for centuries to relax and practice their hobbies.
 It was a favourite hunting ground of Emperor Maximillian I, also called the “last knight”.
 He even had a hunting lodge built here in the 1400s.

 Pertisau is home to the oldest golf club in Tyrol and is the starting point for many other sporting activities – both in and out of the water.
 It’s on the border of the Karwendel Nature Park, with easy access to three stunning valleys – the Falzthurntal, the Gerntal and the Tristenautal.